Aspire of Mateusz Kusznierewicz takes 5.5 Metre European Championship

 A special mention must also go to Korrigan (FRA 19), built in 1961.
 Jaouen Gurvan spent half the week racing singlehanded as he arrived without a crew.

-5.5 Metre European Championship – Final esults after 6 races
+5.5 Metre European Championship – Final results after 6 races

 1st Aspire (POL 17, Mateusz Kusznierewicz, Przemyslaw Gacek, Simon Fry) 10 pts